CrossFit is EVERYWHERE these days.

 The biggest reason for me why I’m not a CrossFitter?
 Well, other than my crazy travel schedule… I LOVE working out alone.
 I know at CrossFit I’d be part of a team workout and constantly ripping myself for not being as good as the guy next to me.
-From a programing standpoint, I don’t agree with some of the workouts (mostly the high repetition olympic lifting), but I understand that there are GREAT CF trainers that create amazing programs.
+From a programming standpoint, I don’t agree with some of the workouts (mostly the high-repetition Olympic lifting), but I understand that there are GREAT CF trainers that create amazing programs.

 For those of you keeping track at home (thanks Staci for reminding me), CrossFit does in fact pass all rules of the Nerd Fitness Rebellion!